 There is such an abundance of natural learning materials during spring!
 We currently have thousands (literally) of dandelions on our lawn and we have been using them for all sorts of learning and crafting activities the past couple of weeks.

-I love this activity because these dandelion threading boards are completely reusable.
+I love this dandelion craft because these flower threading boards are completely reusable.
 When we are finished with them, we can pull out the dandelions and save the boards for next spring or keep them close in the crafting closet for wildflower season!

-Ready to make these shape boards!?
+Ready to make this dandelion craft!?
 Here’s what you’ll need..

 - Cardboard– These cardboard sheets are a convenient option if you don’t have any to reuse.